jbinkley60/MezzmoTrailerChecker/README.md

 - <b>sync</b>           -  Syncs the Mezzmo Trailer Checker to the Mezzmo database without fetching any trailers. <br>
 - <b>csv trailer</b>    -  Creates a CSV file with the trailer information in the Mezzmo Trailer Checker<br>
 - <b>csv history</b>    -  Creates a CSV file with the history information in the Mezzmo Trailer Checker<br>
-- <b>CSV notrail</b>    -  Creates a CSV file with a listing of all movies in the Mezzmo database with no trailers<br>
+- <b>csv notrail</b>    -  Creates a CSV file with a listing of all movies in the Mezzmo database with no trailers<br>
 - <b>check</b>		-  Updates missing trailer duration, size or resolution information in the Checker database<br>
 - <b>check new</b>	-  Updates and overwrites trailer duration, size and resolution fields in Checker database<br>
 - <b>stats</b>		-  Generates summary statistics for trailers<br>